Board of Directors

 Mr. Thompson joined Cerevance as Chief Executive Officer and as a member of the board of directors in April 2022.
 Prior to Cerevance, Mr. Thompson was President, Chief Executive Officer, and a board member of Neurana Pharmaceuticals.
 His previous biotech experience includes President & Chief Executive Officer of Anthera Pharmaceuticals, Chief Operating Officer of Tetraphase Pharmaceuticals and Chief Commercial Officer of Trius Therapeutics where he was involved in the $700M+ acquisition of Trius Therapeutics by Cubist Pharmaceuticals, as well as a partnership with Bayer.

 Prior to Trius Therapeutics, Mr. Thompson served in various global and U.S. roles at Pfizer, including Therapeutic Group Leader of Allergy, Respiratory, Pulmonary Vascular Disease and Inflammation; and ultimately served as Vice President of Marketing for Pfizer’s Specialty Care Business Unit.
-Previous to Pfizer, Mr. Thompson served in positions of increasing responsibility at Merck & Co., including leading the partnership with Schering Plough.
+Previous to Pfizer, Mr. Thompson served in positions of increasing responsibility at Merck & Co., including the European partnership with Schering Plough.
 Mr. Thompson holds a Bachelor’s degree in Commerce from McMaster University and an MBA from the University of Notre Dame.